SandyWyper/wikiSearchPortal/README.md

 *displays the options of the search which are then clickable links to Wikipedia.

-*offers an alternate search string if similar spellings are offered by wikipedea
+*Offers an alternate search string if similar spellings are offered by wikipedea